WELCOME TO THE SAINT TIMOTHY SCHOOL

-The Saint Timothy School is committed to providing a high-caliber staff of educators who embrace the philosophy and principles of Christian education and are committed to the full integration of faith and learning.
+The Saint Timothy School is committed to providing a high-caliber staff of educators who embrace the philosophy and principles of classical Christian education and are committed to the full integration of faith and learning.
 We maintain a low student-teacher ratio so as to provide an effective, personal learning environment.
 In this setting our teachers act not only as instructors but also as mentors and Christian role-models.
-LEARN MORE ABOUT OUR FACULTY.

 Ultimately, to know and to love the Truth is to become like Christ.
 An education of the mind, alone, however, cannot convert the heart.
 And, the human soul is far more than merely rational.
 Moreover, we seek to teach our children the habits of life around God's throne, and thus our school comes together at the beginning and end of each day to pray, hear Scripture, and sing the Psalms.
 Morning and Evening Prayer bookend our students' days, and, like a picture, they frame their work.
 Unlike weekly chapels or brief prayers before classes, our school day is organized around the common worship of the Church.
 This beautiful and ordered discipline of daily, communal prayer is profoundly formative, and is absolutely central to Saint Timothy's philosophy of education.

 Our school is committed to providing the following for our students:

 A worshipping community in which spiritual formation may flourish.

 Robust academics to prepare our graduates to excel in future educational and vocational pursuits.

 Integrity and humility through opportunities to serve our community.